-The Deployment Monitor provides administrators with a near-real-time view of the performance of LogRhythm and the hosts where its components run.
+The Deployment Monitor provides Global Administrators with a near-real-time view of the performance of LogRhythm and the hosts where its components run.

 Each LogRhythm Deployment panel tab contains a grid that displays descriptive, statistical, and status information for the deployment or the specific component type.
 The contents of each grid are refreshed every 30 seconds.
 The tabs are: